 Entering The Publishing World

-When I was an English and Creative Writing student at Western University, I took a lot of writing courses with Kathryn Mockler: a part-time teacher in London, as well as a publisher and editor in Toronto.
-Her writing classes were heavily dependent on creative workshops.
-I thought that I would like the writing aspect of the classes the most.
+When I started university I thought that I would like the writing aspect of the classes the most.
 And while I enjoyed writing a lot, I discovered that I was most passionate about listening to others' ideas and helping them develop their story into something that they never expected.
 That’s when I realized that I should pursue an editorial career.

 After that, I did everything I could to start gaining publishing and editorial experience.
 I volunteered for a semester as a student reader for The Rusty Toque, where I assisted in the approval of the submissions for publication.
 Sadly, this was only offered for a single semester while I was at Western so I was unable to gain further experience that way.
 Luckily, that summer, I decided to apply for a work-study position at Western while I attended summer school.